 For some guys, it's easier to target their sweet spots when they're fully or partially erect.

 It depends on the product, so check your product's directions.

-Most state delay spray is fine to use with condoms, but some clarify to only use latex condoms.
+Most claim that their spray is fine to use with condoms, but some do go on to specify only use latex condoms.

 A lot of guys ask this question, and it's easy to get confused.

 A lot of products do tell you to wipe off any excess residue before sex to avoid desensitizing your partner and slowing both of you down.

 Promescent doesn't require a wipedown when used as directed due to its TargetZone™ Technology and advanced absorption capabilities.

 The formula allows the active ingredient to get beneath the skin's surface to affect those sensitive nerves instead of hanging around on the surface of your skin.

 But, if you've applied any other product, rubbed it in, and still see moisture, it's best to wash off the extra with a wet towel.